ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nmepreacher-win-preacher-season-2-blu-ray.markdown

 banner-img: "preacher-main_image.jpg"
 hero-header: "preacher_competition"
 competition-description: "Fans of the Preacher series, rejoice.
-To celebrate the Blu-ray™ release of Preacher 2 — the critically-acclaimed supernatural show starring Dominic Cooper, Ruth Negga and Joseph Gilgun — we’ve managed to get our hands on 5 copies of the complete second series and yes, we want you guys to have them!"
+To celebrate the Blu-ray&trade; release of Preacher 2 - the critically-acclaimed supernatural show starring Dominic Cooper, Ruth Negga and Joseph Gilgun - we've managed to get our hands on 5 copies of the complete second series and yes, we want you guys to have them!"
 hero-subheader: ""

 title: "Win Preacher Season 2 on Blu-ray!"